G3AN: Disentangling Appearance and Motion for Video Generation: Approach

-\textbf{Factorized transposed spatio-temporal convolution}.
-We propose to explicitly factorize transposed 3D convolutional filters into two separate and successive operations, $M$ transposed 1D temporal convolutional filters followed by a 2D separate spatial components, which we refer to as transposed (1+2)D convolution.
-Such decomposition brings an additional nonlinear rectification between these two operations and facilitates optimization.
-Crucially, factorizing the transposed 3D convolutional filters yields significant gains in video quality, see Section \ref{lab:experiments}.
+\textbf{Factorized transposed spatio-temporal convolution} has been proposed by Wang \etal in~\cite{wang:hal-02368319}.
+It explicitly factorizes transposed 3D convolution into two separate and successive operations, $M$ transposed 1D temporal convolution followed by a 2D separate spatial convolution, which is referred to as transposed (1+2)D convolution.
+Such decomposition brings an additional nonlinear activation between these two operations and facilitates optimization.
+Crucially, factorizing transposed 3D convolution yields significant gains in video quality, see Section \ref{lab:experiments}.

-\textbf{Spatio-temporal fusion} is a key-element in each $G^3$ module and hence our architecture, as it allows to learn well disentangled features.
-We propose a simple and effective way to combine $F_{S_n}$, $F_{T_n}$ and $F_{V_n^{'}}$, denoting feature maps obtained from the transposed convolution layers of $G_{S_n}$, $G_{T_n}$ and $G_{V_n}$, respectively.
-We note that $F_{V_n^{'}}$ has the same temporal dimension as $F_{T_n}$, as well as the same spatial dimension as $F_{S_n}$.
-Therefore, firstly, we perform spatial replication of $F_{T_n}$ and temporal replication of $F_{S_n}$, in order to obtain two new feature maps $F^R_{T_n}$ and $F^R_{S_n}$, respectively.
-These new feature maps are of the same dimension as $F_{V^{'}_n}$.
+\textbf{Spatio-temporal fusion} is the key-element to learn well disentangled features, the inputs of which are output feature maps $F_{S_n}$, $F_{T_n}$ and $F_{V^{'}_{n}}$ from the convolutional layers in each G$^{3}_{n}$ module.
+The fusion contains three steps (see Figure~\ref{fig:fusion}).
+Firstly, spatial and temporal replications are applied on $F_{T_n}$ and $F_{S_n}$ respectively, in order to obtain two new feature maps $F^R_{T_n}$ and $F^R_{S_n}$.
+Both new feature maps have the same spatio-temporal size as $F_{V^{'}_n}$.
 Next, $F^R_{T_n}$ and $F_{V^{'}_n}$ are combined through a position-wise addition, creating a new spatio-temporal embedding $F_{V^{''}_n}$.
-Finally, we apply channel-wise concatenation of $F^R_{S_n}$ and $F_{V^{''}_n}$, obtaining the final fused feature map $F_{V_n}$.
-The features maps $F_{S_n}$, $F_{T_n}$ and $F_{V_n}$ represent inputs for each following $G^3_{n+1}$ module.
+Finally, $F^R_{S_n}$ is channel-wise concatenated with $F_{V^{''}_n}$, obtaining the final fused feature map $F_{V_n}$.
+The feature maps $F_{S_n}$, $F_{T_n}$ and $F_{V_n}$ represent inputs for the following G$^3_{n+1}$ module.

-\textbf{Factorized spatio-temporal Self-Attention (F-SA)}.
-Self-Attention has been successfully used for image generation.
-However, it has not been tested in the context of video generation.